Previous digital signature standard expires next month

 Isogeny-based encryption

-If and when large quantum computers become practical, all currently widely deployed method for public key cryptography will break.
+If and when large quantum computers become practical, all currently widely deployed methods for public key cryptography will break.
 Even the most optimistic proponents of quantum computing believe such computers are years away, maybe decades.
 But it also takes years, maybe decades, to develop, test, and deploy new encryption methods, and so researchers are working now to have quantum-resistant encryption methods in place by the time they are needed.

 What’s special about isogeny-based encryption?